Cities are on the frontline of climate-driven migration

 By laying out recommendations for local, national and international actors, C40 mayors hope to inspire a coalition of city and national governments, multilateral organisations and financial institutions to support this effort to address the urban dimension of climate change and human mobility.

-The action agenda includes the following ten principles:
+The action agenda includes the following ten principles, which can be endorsed or adopted by any city:

 - Put people at the centre of climate action by protecting them from climate hazards and leveraging a recovery from COVID-19 that benefits everyone.